novasamatech/parity-signer/rust/generate_message/readme.md

 - 53xx80 `load_metadata` (contains `definitions::qr_transfers::ContentLoadMeta`)
 - 53xx81 `load_types` (contains `definitions::qr_transfers::ContentLoadTypes`)
 - 53xxc1 `add_specs` (contains `definitions::qr_transfers::ContentAddSpecs`);
+- 53ffde `derivations` (contains `definitions::qr_transfers::ContentDerivations`);

 Message `load_metadata` is used to load new versions of metadata for networks already in users database.

 Message `load_types` is used to load types information in users database, and hopefully will go obsolete soon with FrameMetadataV14 integration.
 Should be used really rarely.

 Message `add_specs` is used to add network specs for networks that are not yet in users database.

+Message `derivations` is used to import a set of user-defined **password-free** derivations, from a text file, for certain network known to the hot database.

 ## Possible output formats